MakieOrg/Makie.jl/docs/src/reference/blocks/legend.md

     color = 1:5,
     colorrange = (1, 5),
     colormap = :Set1_5,
-    label = [label => LegendOverride(color = i)
+    label = [label => (; color = i)
         for (i, label) in enumerate(["red", "blue", "green", "purple", "orange"])] )
 Legend(f[1, 2], ax)
 f
 ```

-You may also override plots in the `Legend` constructor itself, in this case, you pair the `LegendOverride`s with the plots whose legend entries you want to override:
+You may also override plots in the `Legend` constructor itself, in this case, you pair the overrides with the plots whose legend entries you want to override:

 ```@figure
 f = Figure()